The word like has a lexical meaning. But, I like to write has a grammatical meaning.

 For three preference verbs, like, love and hate, the infinitive can follow them to express a reason why we do something.
 It cannot replace a noun, as is the case with the gerund.

-Therefore, for the two sentences, I like writing and I like to write, the meanings are different.
+Therefore, for the two sentences, I like writing and I like to write, the meanings are quite different.

 I like writing.
 Meaning: I do it with a passion.
 I love it.
 I can’t go a day without writing.